nessessence/Kaldi_ASR_Tutorial/README.md

     * Since we have only one speaker in this example, let's use "global" as speaker_id
 * `spk2utt`
     * Simply inverse indexed `utt2spk` (`<speaker_id> <all_hier_utterences>`)
-* `full_vocab` : list of the vocabulary of in text of training data. *only for train directory
+* `full_vocab` : list of all the vocabulary in the text of training data. (this file will be used for making the dictionary)
 * (optional) `segments`: *not used for this data.*
     * Contains utterance segmentation/alignment information for each recording.
     * Only required when a file contains multiple utterances, which is not this case.